2. Ensuring sufficient physical infrastructure and workforce capacity

 • The Pharmaceutical Research and Technology Company (IFET S.A.), a publicly owned company acting on behalf of Greek Health authorities, has been ensuring imports and distribution of essential pharmaceutical products and medical supplies, including PPE, to the National Health System during the pandemic (subsequent to the necessary approvals from the National Organization for Medicines);

-• The Ministry of Health (in coordination with the National Centralised Procurement Agency - EKAPY), in an attempt to allocate resources efficiently, has set up a Digital Registry which monitors in stock and utilisation of all COVID-19-relevant equipment (gloves, masks, protective gear for medical personnel etc), as well as hospital and ICU beds capacity and occupancy in real-time.
-The data are also utilised in econometric modelling forecasting future needs.
+• The Ministry of Health (in coordination with the National Centralised Procurement Agency - EKAPY), in an attempt to allocate resources efficiently, has set up a Digital Registry which monitors in stock and utilization of all COVID-19-relevant equipment (gloves, masks, protective gear for medical personnel etc.), as well as hospital and ICU beds capacity and occupancy in real-time.
+The data are also utilized in econometric modelling forecasting future needs.

 • Local tenders for personal protective equipment were initiated by the Regional Health Authorities, as well as by hospitals, covering a small supply segment.

 • Licenses for domestic production of antiseptics were granted, increasing capacity from approximately 600.000 pieces/day to 1 million and the production of 3D-printed ventilators has been encouraged.